 - Other issues arising for the group.

+Do you have any specific questions you would like to ask, or any particular populations or dilemmas you would like to have discussed?
 We encourage participants to email their questions to us at least 1 week prior to the workshop.
-Email email@example.com.
+Email firstname.lastname@example.org.

 Who Should Attend:

 This 5 hour online workshop is to assist those who have already attended the Supported Assessments 101 workshop, or are reasonably experienced in completing Supported Assessments but are seeking more detailed information on specific aspects.